-for the month of November to and protect the environment help our school save money, be more comfortable We pledge to for the month of November. for the month of November. energy-saving action at energy-saving action at I will try to practice my I will try to practice my school and home. school and home. pledge to pledge to Signature: 🗕 Signature: for the month of November. for the month of November. energy-saving action at energy-saving action at I will try to practice my I will try to practice my school and home. school and home.
-I pledge to I pledge to Signature: Signature:

-Energy Pledge Competition
+for the month of November. for the month of November. energy-saving action at energy-saving action at I will try to practice my I will try to practice my school and home. school and home.
+I pledge to pledge to Signature: Signature: . for the month of November. for the month of November. energy-saving action at energy-saving action at I will try to practice my l will try to practice my school and home. school and home.
+I pledge to I pledge to Signature: Signature: Energy Pledge Competition